-After switching ON, before the start of a measurement, the console clock must be synchronized to UTC by running the "SYNC clock+locat." utility.
+After switching ON before the start of a measurement, the console clock must be synchronized to UTC by running the "SYNC clock+locat." utility.
 This is done by GPS satellites and needs a clear view to the sky.
-It may be necessary to do it first slightly remotely, for instance if buildings are nearby.
+It may be necessary to do it first slightly remotely, for instance if buildings are present.

 After selecting the menu "SYNC clock + locat", acquisition of satellites will start and the message "GSA valid wait..." appears on the screen.
 Then, "GSA data ok" announces successful GPS data transmission.
 "Sync.OK" then confirms successful clock synchronization.
-Both the RTC and the GPS time from the receiver are displayed.
-If this does not happen, your satellite coverage is probably not sufficient and another open location should be considered.
+The RTC as well as the GPS time from the receiver are displayed.
+If this does not happen, your satellite coverage is probably bad and another open location should be considered.

-Figure 6: Satellites acquisition in progress ("Power ON ok" confirms the GPS is ON)
+Figure 5: Satellites acquisition in progress (power ON ok confirms the GPS is ON)